al1fandi/excel-project/README.md

 ## Project overview

-* The company needs to increase employee performance levels.
+* An bike store needs to increase its profits.
-* This data analysis will help HR determine what needs to be improved or not.
+* Bike sales evaluated by customer overview (income, commute distance, age bracket, education and region).
-* Employees were evaluated by termination reason, recruitment source, performance score, salary, absences, and hire date.
+* Marketing target is found by evaluating the customer characteristics.
-* This analysis was done on a database with 1,000+ values using Ms. Excel only.
+* This analysis was done on a dataset with 1,000+ values using Ms. Excel only.

 ## Objectives:
 ### Questions that will drive the analysis